 • SULAM-LI has a specialized multi-sensory curriculum.

-• SULAM-LI is open to children of all Jewish backgrounds.
+• SULAM-LI is open to students of all Jewish backgrounds.

-SULAM-LI is a collaboration of the following synagogues: Congregation B’nai Sholom-Beth David, Congregation Sons of Israel, Hewlett-East Rockaway Jewish Centre, Merrick Jewish Centre, Temple Am Echad-the South Shore Reform Congregation, Temple Beth El of Cedarhurst, Temple Hillel and Temple Israel, Lawrence in cooperation with the Friedberg JCC and NCJW-Peninsula Section.
+SULAM-LI is a collaboration of the following synagogues: Congregation B’nai Sholom-Beth David, Congregation Sons of Israel, Hewlett-East Rockaway Jewish Centre, Merrick Jewish Centre, Temple Am Echad-The South Shore Reform Congregation, Temple Beth El of Cedarhurst, Temple Hillel and Temple Israel, Lawrence; in cooperation with the NCJW-Peninsula Section.
 The initial funding for SULAM-LI was provided by the Caring Commission of UJA Federation of New York.

 SULAM-LI is a section 501 (c) (3) non-profit organization and does not require synagogue affiliation.
 The program does not discriminate on basis of race, color, nationality or ethnic origin and is open to the public.